 Once an effective microlearning lesson has been curated and successfully developed, 5 essential steps are next on the cards.

 How should you go about creating your online courses?

 Proper analysis is necessary for the next step of the design and delivery process, i.e. planning.
 Proper analysis consists of knowing your target audience, knowing what skills are required to be inculcated in them in order to serve their organization better.
 This also includes determining what delivery method would be best suited to the learners.
 Analyzing the needs and preferences of your target audience lets designers determine the best learning strategy to use in their courses, as well as determining which eLearning tools and elements will prove more effective than the others.
 For example, young sales executives are likely to learn better through videos, group activities, and interactive courses, while older sales staff will likely prefer either lectures from an instructor or a course that is more textual in nature.

-Once you’ve got a firm grasp of who the target audience is, what they need and how to deliver it, there comes actual planning.
-In this phase, you will determine the learning objectives, the gist of each lesson, the design strategies to use, as well as the means of assessing what the learners have learned.
+Once you’ve got a firm grasp of who the target audience is, what they need, and how to deliver it, there comes actual planning.
+In this phase of course development, you will determine the learning objectives, the gist of each lesson, the design strategies to use, as well as the means of assessing what the learners have learned.
 All of this needs to be documented well, in order to ease into the next step of the design and delivery process, which is content curation and organization.

 Content Curation and Organization